desmosinc/esbuild-worker-dedupe/README.md

 yarn
 ./bundle.ts
-cat build/main.ts # notice that the code from shared.ts only appears once node build/main.ts # check that it runs as expected
+cat build/main.ts # notice that the code from shared.ts only appears once open index.thml # check the JS console to see that the main thread and worker code executed successfully.
 ```

 ## How it works